mitchfen/cleanup-untagged-container-images/README.md

-This repository contains a GitHub action that can be used to delete untagged container images for a specified user.
+A GitHub action that can be used to delete untagged container images for a specified user.
 Please note: This action is currently only able to delete packages for a **user** not an organization.

 ### Example usage: